rikenbit/OnlineNMF.jl/paper/paper.md

 ## Sparse-NMF based on Beta-Divergence

-This example performs NMF on a sparse matrix using the $\beta$-divergence.
+This example performs NMF on a sparse matrix using the $\beta$-divergence (Figure 3).
 The input is a MM formatted sparse matrix file (.mtx.zst).
 When beta=1, the loss corresponds to the Kullback-Leibler divergence, and sparse-specific optimization is used internally.

 ```julia
 out_sparse_nmf_beta = sparse_nmf(input=joinpath(tmp, "Data.mtx.zst"),